clemenssielaff/notf/pynotf/pynotf/logic.md

 - [X] Can create-connect upstream Operators.
 - [X] User issued connections and disconnections don't happen immediately but are queued in the Circuit.
 - [X] Stores a pointer to its Circuit.
-- [X] Can request existing Operators by name from the Circuit.
+- [X] Can request existing Operators by ID from the Circuit.

 ## Circuit
 - [X] Keeps a thread-safe queue of Events to perform in order.